yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 That means learning from the sample of the data set, we _can_ generalize the learning of function for whole input data space.

 This by no means conveys that all learned model from in-sample data set is generic enough for out-sample data, there are still many problems we have to deal with like, overfit, underfit, exploding gradients, etc. But it conveys that it is feasible.

+### Acknowledgement
+Thanks to [Noman](https://github.com/nomanahmedsheikh) and Shubham for providing above solutions.

 ### References: